appsmithorg/appsmith-docs/how-to-guides/how-to-use-ElasticSearch-as-a-data-source-on-Appsmith.md

 !Elastic 11  !Elastic 12

 Let's work on the Confirm Button now.
 Click on it to configure it.
 You should see a `onClick` section under the Actions tag.
 What we want here is after the user presses that button, two queries should excecute.
-The first query should update the data with new balance entered and the second query will re populate the table with the updated data.
+The first query should update the data with new balance entered and the second query will re-populate the table with the updated data.

+After clicking on the `onClick` section, choose `Execute an Query` and then `+ Create New Query` Click on the `New Query` button of the datasource you want to make query in.
+Name your query with a proper name for better understanding and write the query.
+For updating the data we will use `POST` Method.
+In path write `/bank/_update/{{Table1.selectedRow._id}}` Table1 is the table which we have populated before and .selectRow_id will take the id of the row fro where we pressed the button.
+In body use the following command to update the data
+`
+  {
+    "script": "ctx._source.balance = {{new_balance.text}} "
+  }
+`
+new_balance is the input widget where the user writes the new balance.
+It should look like this

+!Elastic 13

+Now go back to the modal widget and click on the settings of Confirm button Go on onClick => Execute a query => Cleared_Query (the update query we just made)

 And now you know how to use Elasticsearch with Appsmith.